insilmaril/vym/README.md

 * Compiling

     Compiling vym from scratch is pretty easy, if you have the development packages of the Qt5 toolkit installed.
-(Check also the homepage above for details):

       cmake .
       make